dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

   helm upgrade --create-namespace --install --namespace dagger dagger oci://registry.dagger.io/dagger-helm -f values.yaml
   ```

-1. Grant the necessary permissions for the `default` service account in the `dagger` namespace.
+1. Grant the necessary permissions for the `default` service account in the `dagger` namespace:

   :::info
   Without this step, pod creation will fail due to insufficient permissions to execute privileged containers with fixed user IDs and host path volume mounts.